yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> <code>'grid-row-gap'</code> determines the gap between rows within the grid.
+> `'grid-row-gap'` determines the gap between rows within the grid.<br>
 > It accepts multiple values, each representing the gap between adjacent rows.
-> In this example, there will be a gap of <code>10px</code> between the first and second rows, and a gap of <code>20px</code> between the second and third rows.
+> > In this example, there will be a gap of `10px` between the first and second rows, and a gap of `20px` between the second and third rows.

 # ▶️ Alignment